neaorin/PredictTheWorldCup/acquisition/fifa/README.md

 1. Install [Node.js](https://nodejs.org/en/)

-2. Open a shell into this folder.
+2. Clone this repository, then open a command shell in this folder.

 3. Install the packages specified in `package.json`